BryanCAlcorn/COVIDProject/README.md

    - Exceptions: Custom exceptions for the library
    - Extensions: Utility methods for classes outside our control

+### COVIDTests
-The solution also includes a unit test suite written in MSTest and using Moq.
+A unit test suite written in MSTest and using Moq.